Jackie Parker: Coaching and post-football career

 After his playing days ended, Parker moved into coaching.
 Parker coached the BC Lions for part of the 1969 season and all of 1970, before moving on to the front office as general manager the next year.
 He stayed as general manager until being fired in 1975.

-Parker coached the Eskimos from 1983, taking over at mid-season after a 4–4 start led to the firing of Pete Kettela until resigning for health reasons two games into the 1987 season, with Joe Faragalli replacing him as Eskimos coach; the team went on to win the Grey Cup that season after losing to Hamilton the previous year.
+Parker coached the Eskimos from 1983, taking over at mid-season after a 4–4 start led to the firing of Pete Kettela.
+When Parker resigned for health reasons two games into the 1987 season, he was replaced by Joe Faragalli; the team went on to win the Grey Cup that season after having lost to Hamilton the previous year.

-After leaving football, Parker was an executive with the Interprovincial Steel & Pipe Corporation, Ltd.
+After leaving football, Parker was an executive with the Interprovincial Steel & Pipe Corporation.

-On November 7, 2006, Parker died at a local Edmonton hospital at age 74 due to throat cancer.
+On November 7, 2006, at age 74, Parker died in hospital in Edmonton from throat cancer.

 Parker's awards and honours

 Parker's jersey No. 91 currently hangs on the Wall of Honour at the Eskimos' Commonwealth Stadium.
 Jackie Parker Park, in Edmonton, Alberta, was named in his honour.
 The Jackie Parker Trophy, awarded annually to the Most Outstanding Rookie in the West Division, is named after him.

 Jackie Parker was inducted into the Canadian Football Hall of Fame in 1971, the Mississippi State University Sports Hall of Fame and the Mississippi Sports Hall of Fame in 1972, the College Football Hall of Fame in 1976, and Canada's Sports Hall of Fame in 1987.
 In November 2006, Parker was voted as #3 on a list of the CFL's top 50 players since 1945, in a poll conducted by Canadian sports network TSN.